-Ingest a combination of carbs and fast-absorbing protein before workout to maximize results.
+Ingest a combination of carbs and fast-absorbing protein before a workout to maximize results.
 Carbs are the body’s preferred fuel source, and research has shown that taking whey protein prior to training will yield better results and increase resting energy expenditure by an average of 6-6.5 percent for up to 48 hours.

 Upon entering the gym, focus on getting in the “zone.”
-It’s extremely important that enables to tune out all other distractions and focus on what needs to be done.
+It’s extremely important that enables one to tune out all other distractions and focus on what needs to be done.
 For many people, this means listening to their favorite music, which helps them stay focused and motivated to work their hardest.

 Don’t attempt to squeeze in a full workout session in half the time.
-Crammed workouts increase chances of injury, and stops from lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
+Crammed workouts increase chances of injury, and stop lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
 If one’s short of 45 minutes to be devoted to legs, cut back on isolation exercises and the total number of sets and reps performed.
-Make sure to give a scaled-back workout 100 percent effort.
+Make sure to give a scaled-back workout with 100 percent effort.
 Get in an effective, time-pressed workout.

 Fix Your Technique

-It’s imperative that a good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
+It’s imperative that good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
 Proper form dramatically decreases any chance of injury.
 As weights increase, one must ensure the increase never comes at the expense of good form.
 Maintain steady, consistent breathing throughout the exercise—inhale on the eccentric portion (where force isn’t produced); exhale on the concentric portion (where force is produced; the hard part).